 Part of what makes hunger so difficult to solve it is a symtom of a larger issue — poverty and lack of resources.
 Not having adequate access to healthy food simply adds more stress to a household that may already be wrestling with instability and unpredictability.

 Feeding America is leading the fight to end hunger in America.
 In addition to feeding people who face hunger, we work to raise awareness about the issue, advocate for policies to protect people in need and conduct in-depth research to find solutions to hunger.

-The median annual income for households served by the Feeding America network is $9,175.
-In our 2017 Hunger in America study, the people we serve told us about the choices they face due to limited resources.
+In our 2018 Hunger in America study, the people we serve told us about the choices they face due to limited resources.